kdricemt/kdricemt.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student at [Stanford Aero/Astro](https://aa.stanford.edu/) pursuing a Ph.D. in Aeronautics and Astronautics under the supervision of [Professor Gao](https://profiles.stanford.edu/gracegao) in the [Navigation and Autonomous Vehicles (NAV) Lab](https://navlab.stanford.edu/).
+I am a second-year Ph.D. student at [Stanford Aero/Astro](https://aa.stanford.edu/) pursuing a Ph.D. in Aeronautics and Astronautics under the supervision of [Professor Gao](https://profiles.stanford.edu/gracegao) in the [Navigation and Autonomous Vehicles (NAV) Lab](https://navlab.stanford.edu/).

-As lunar and deep space exploration by small satellites is expected to become increasingly popular in the future, a major problem is how to secure the means of navigation with limited ground resources.
-To this end, my main research interests are in autonmous navigation for distributed space systems in cis-lunar space and deep-space.
-At Stanford, I am looking into two approaches: GPS-aided navigation and angles-only navigation.
+As lunar and deep space exploration by small satellites is expected to rapidly increase its scale in the future, a major problem that arises is how to secure the means of navigation with limited ground station resources.
+My main research interests are in designing autonomous navigation algorithms for distributed space systems of satellites, basestations, and rovers in the lunar region to support future lunar exploration.

 Prior to Stanford, I received my B.E. and M.E. degree from the [Aero/Astro Department](http://www.aerospace.t.u-tokyo.ac.jp/english/) of [The University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html).
 At the Intelligent Space Systems Laboratory in UTokyo, I worked on the thermal design and on-board software development for EQUULEUS, a 6-U CubeSat targeting the EML2 Halo Orbit as one of the secondary payload of SLS1.
 Besides the development of EQUULEUS, I researched satellite configurations and autonomous operation strategies for Lunar Navigation Satellite System (LNSS) under the supervision of Prof.Funase.